ruchapatki/Tipster/README.md

 ## Notes

 While building the app, I faced many challenges.
 This was my first time working in Objective-C, and thus had much to learn in terms of syntax, blocks, and various other components.
 I had also never worked with animations before, but found that there is much that I still need to explore in that area.
+Saving information also proved to be more difficult than I anticipated, but after figuring out how to save the default tip value, saving the bill value became much easier.

 ## Credits